shiva-acharya/shiva-acharya.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I'm Shaoran Li, thanks for checking my personal website.
-Currently I'm a Senior Software Engineer at NVIDIA, working on 5G/next-G wireless networks.
+Hello, I'm Shaoran Li (李少冉), thanks for checking my personal website.
+Currently I'm a Senior Software Engineer at NVIDIA Corporation, working on [NVIDIA Aerial](https://developer.nvidia.com/aerial-sdk), a GPU-Accelerated 5G Virtual Radio Access Networks (vRAN).
 Feel free to contact me if you have any questions.

 About me